 - Vlad Bilousov (for introducing me to Jesus)

 - Dmitri Papichev (for mushroom hunting and sincere friendship)

 - Jason White (for showing me how to fight and win a law suite)

 - Grant Ritchie (for teaching me corporate and tax law)

 - Arlen Ritchie (for cognac leather Italian shoes)

 - Mark Evelyn (for sharing my vision and correcting my words)

-- Pulat Yunusov (for being a great partner)
+- Pulat Yunusov (for being a great engineer and even greater attorney)